-2.11 HUMAN RIGHTS AND MODERN SLAVERY
+2.11 HUMAN RIGHTS

 We are committed to fostering an environment where internationally proclaimed human rights are respected and protected.
+We prohibit all forms of slavery, compulsory and forced labour, human trafficking and child labour in our operated business activities.

 Our approach to human rights is based on the United Nations (UN) Universal Declaration of Human Rights and we respect human rights in accordance with the UN Guiding Principles on Business and Human Rights.

-Our relationships with Indigenous peoples are built on respect, transparency, and trust, all in the spirit of Truth and Reconciliation and guided by the UN Declaration on the Rights of Indigenous Peoples.
+In addition, our relationships with Indigenous peoples are built on respect, transparency, and trust, all in the spirit of Truth and Reconciliation and guided by the UN Declaration on the Rights of Indigenous Peoples.